-The River Stour that flows through Canterbury could lay claim to be England’s most historic river.
+The Great Stour could lay claim to be England’s most historic river.

-Certainly in Roman and medieval times the river was a major transport route, connecting Canterbury with mainland Europe.
+In Roman and Medieval times the river was a major transport route, connecting Canterbury with mainland Europe.
 Fordwich, on the edge of the city, was an important port.
 And the river played a key role in the spread of Christianity.

 The earliest records of the city’s name date back to AD 150 when its ancient Roman name was Durovernia, Dorobernia or Davovernon from the British words duro (fort) and verno (swamp).
 This clearly demonstrates that characteristics of the land at the time from the influence of the river were so great that they were included in the city’s name.
 The name Stour has existed since A.D.
 686, suggesting the name which the river now bears, was probably given it by the Saxons, who called at least three English rivers by that name: one in Worcestershire; a second in East Anglia and a third, the one that flows through Canterbury.
 The name ‘Stour’ means stirring, or moving.
 It supplanted the old British one of Durwhern, meaning swift river.
 In Latin, Stauro means strong or powerful.